apacheignite/documentation/web-console/demo-mode.md

 }
 [/block]
 ## Monitor the cluster
 The web console proved monitoring capabilities that allows you to view various heap, CPU, and other useful node and cache metrics.
 It also allows you to run garbage collection or view thread dump for selected nodes.
+To use Web Console Monitoring, Click on the `Monitoring` tab in Ignite Web Console top menu.
 [block:image]
 {
   "images": [